 “I see the hole and I walk down a different street” -unknown

 David Swanson, CADC, CAMS-II, NCPRSS

 David spent his first career working in engineering in the U.S. and the U.K. He completed an AAS

 degrees in Computer Aided Design from Schoolcraft College in Michigan.
 David’s second career is

-in Social Work as he completes his BSW at Governors State University.
+in Social Work as he completed his BSW at Governors State University and works on his Masters.
 David also has professional

 experience as a Certified Alcohol and Drug Counselor, Certified Anger Management Specialist and